clirdlf/dlme_stories/waraksa.md

 Significantly, many Egyptian female figurines show signs of having been deliberately broken prior to their final deposition.

 ## Magico-Medical Spells Calling for Female Figurines of Clay

-[voice-over reading out e.g. this portion of this Egyptian spell from P. Leiden I 348 in English translation?]

 Several Pharaonic Egyptian spells that were to be recited during rituals of protection and healing prescribe the use of a female figurine of clay.
 For example, this spell to relieve a stomachache, preserved on a papyrus now in Leiden (P. Leiden I 348, rt.
 12,2 - 12,4), calls for the words to be spoken over a rpyt nt sjnt - a “female figure of clay” - and for the pain to be transferred into the rpyt Ast or “female figure of Isis.”